technolaji/github4s/docs/src/main/tut/auth.md

 ---
 layout: docs
-title: Authentication API
+title: Authorization API
 ---

-# Authentication API
+# Authorization API

-Github4s supports the [Authentication API](https://developer.github.com/v3/oauth_authorizations/).
+Github4s supports the [Authorization API](https://developer.github.com/v3/oauth_authorizations/).
 As a result, with Github4s, you can:

 - [Create a new authorization token](#create-a-new-authorization-token)